dmulyalin/ttp_templates/docs/ttp_templates/platform.linux_ip_address_show.md

 - 'tagged_vlans': empty list
 - 'qinq_svlan': always 'null'
 - 'vrf': Linux master interface name when the interface is enslaved to a VRF
-- 'ipv4_addresses': list of strings with IP/prefix
+- 'ipv4_addresses': list of dictionaries with CIDR 'ip' and 'ip_address_role'
-- 'ipv6_addresses': list of strings with IP/prefix
+- 'ipv6_addresses': list of dictionaries with CIDR 'ip' and 'ip_address_role'

 Example normalized output (YAML):